 In order to comply with the AMS's investment policy, the Board is responsible for investing its funds only in interest-bearing accounts that are risk-free and short-term.
-During the year ended July 31, 2017, the Board maintained its cash in bank deposit accounts which, at times, may have exceeded federally insured limits.
-Deposits that exceeded the federally insured limit were collateralized by the financial institution.
-For the year ended July 31, 2017, management believed that the combined total FDIC coverage of \$250,000 and collateral valued at \$1,198,523 were sufficient to satisfy the AMS requirements.
-During the year ended July 31, 2018, the Board moved funds to a sweep account, which is fully FDIC insured.
+During the years ended July 31, 2019 and 2018, the Board held their funds in a sweep account, which is fully FDIC insured.